ethsana/ant-dashboard/README.md

 This should open the webpage on [`http://localhost:8080`](http://localhost:8080)

+You can also use the online dashboard [`http://dashboard.ethsana.org/`](http://dashboard.ethsana.org/)

 ### Docker

 To build Docker image and run it, execute the following from inside project directory: